jasonhemann/21FA-CS3800/_hw/homework6.md

 You will below a JFLAP file containing a CFG representing the language of types in a simple ML-like language.
-I include below a [diagram from "Programming in Standard ML"]({{
-site.baseurl}}/assets/images/types.jpeg) describing this same information.
+I include below a [diagram from "Programming in Standard ML"]({{ site.baseurl }}/assets/images/types.jpeg) describing this same information.
 The terminals of this grammar are the tokens, i.e., the "words", of the language, which includes identifiers (like labels, ids, or type variables), parens and curly braces, `->`, `*`, and punctuation (colon and comma).
 This means all names would be leaves in a parse tree: we don’t separate them into individual characters.
 Whitespace is not included in the terminals and should be ignored.
 Notice that real-world languages are more complex than the languages we have thus-far worked with; this is just to describe a *type* in ML.

 In fact, the JFLAP format requires the variables be (a subset of the) single capital letters and treats any other characters as terminals.